BullHamund/bamazon/README.md

 # bamazon

-* an app that uses MySQL to create a database of items for sale in an on line marketplace such.
+* an app that uses MySQL to create a database of items for sale in an on line marketplace.
 * the app uses node.js to display the table of items in a CLI where the user can purchase items if avaialabe, and if not notifies the user that there is not enough in stock.
-* the app slo keeps track of inventory of said items and calculates the total cost of purchases to the user.
+* the app also keeps track of inventory of said items and calculates the total cost of purchases to the user.

 ### Technologies used: